American Anisimova ousts top seed Sabalenka in Charleston

 CHARLESTON, S.C.
-(AP) — American Amanda Anisimova rallied after losing the opening set to beat top-seeded Aryna Sabalenka of Belarus 3-6, 6-4, 6-3 on Thurrsday and reach the quarterfinals of the Charleston Open.
+(AP) — American Amanda Anisimova rallied after losing the opening set to beat top-seeded Aryna Sabalenka of Belarus 3-6, 6-4, 6-3 on Thursday and reach the quarterfinals of the Charleston Open.

-In another surprise, CoCo Vandeweghe also reached the round of eight by defeating U.S. countrywoman and sixth-seeded Jessica Pegula 6-4, 3-6, 6-4.
+In more surprises, Ekaterina Alexandrova of Russia and CoCo Vandeweghe of the United States both reached the final eight with wins over seeded opponents.

-Fourth-seeded Ons Jabeur, whose match was suspended Wednesday because of rain and lightning with her leading 6-3, 5-2, returned Thursday to win the one game and finish off Emma Navarro.
+Alexandrova defeated No. 3 seed Karolina Pliskova of the Czech Republic 6-3, 6-1 while Vandeweghe topped countrywoman and sixth-seeded Jessica Pegula 6-4, 3-6, 6-4.

 Sabalenka had won her first match in nearly six weeks here Wednesday and took the opening set without too much of a struggle.
 But Anisimova, 20, who is ranked 47th in the world found her rhythm after the break as Sabalenka began to make mistakes.